joelouthan/theologic.us/content/posts/here-is-love/2018-08-13-here-is-love-romans-836-sheep-to-the-slaughter.md

 We could forsake everything like Peter and the world will persecute us.

  Then he said to them, “Nation will rise against nation, and kingdom against kingdom.
 There will be great earthquakes, and in various places famines and pestilences.
 And there will be terrors and great signs from heaven.
 But before all this they will lay their hands on you and persecute you, delivering you up to the synagogues and prisons, and you will be brought before kings and governors for my name’s sake.
 This will be your opportunity to bear witness.
 Settle it therefore in your minds not to meditate beforehand how to answer, for I will give you a mouth and wisdom, which none of your adversaries will be able to withstand or contradict.
 You will be delivered up even by parents and brothers and relatives and friends, and some of you they will put to death.
 You will be hated by all for my name’s sake.
 But not a hair of your head will perish.
-By your endurance you will gain your lives.<a class="simple-footnote" title="Luke 21:10–19" id="return-note-3820-5" href="#note-3820-5"></a>
+By your endurance you will gain your lives.

 Jesus Christ even promised the “laying on of hands”.
 My Charismatic friends, that is not the good kind but the the opposite of good-“bar fight with a bunch of drunk dudes at 2am in the morning” kind of laying of hands.

  “If the world hates you, know that it has hated me before it hated you.
 If you were of the world, the world would love you as its own; but because you are not of the world, but I chose you out of the world, therefore the world hates you.
 Remember the word that I said to you: ‘A servant is not greater than his master.’
 If they persecuted me, they will also persecute you.
 If they kept my word, they will also keep yours.
 But all these things they will do to you on account of my name, because they do not know him who sent me.
 If I had not come and spoken to them, they would not have been guilty of sin, but now they have no excuse for their sin.
 Whoever hates me hates my Father also.
 If I had not done among them the works that no one else did, they would not be guilty of sin, but now they have seen and hated both me and my Father.
-But the word that is written in their Law must be fulfilled: ‘They hated me without a cause.’<a class="simple-footnote" title="John 15:18–25" id="return-note-3820-6" href="#note-3820-6"></a>
+But the word that is written in their Law must be fulfilled: ‘They hated me without a cause.’

 The Gospel authors Matthew, Mark, Luke, and John all testify that Christ said these words.